kevinJ045/LSM_js/README.md

 # LSM_js

-LSM.js is a javascript library that makes using localstorage simpler, you can output/set/get/delete/clone/rename localstorage objects,
+LSM.js is a javascript library that makes using localstorage simpler, you can output/set/get/delete/clone/rename localstorage objects

 ##Example
 init